florianschanda/smtlib_schanda/README.md

 All of these are automatically annotated with SAT or UNSAT.

+### random_ext
+Same as random, but for the proposed FP extensions: to/from integer conversions, nextUp and nextDown, and isFinite and isIntegral predicates.

 ### industrial_1
 We are happy to release these SMTLIB benchmarks under the GPL v3.
 They should represent the kind of real-world floating point verification